Dates & Prices

 Day 5: Creuse Valley

 The river Creuse cuts its way through limestone and over millennia has formed impressive chalk cliffs along its shores.
 This has made for a unique microclimate rich in flowers.
-Most eye catching are the orchids and several species are to be found, including Greater Butterfly, Bee, and Lizard.
-Grey Wagtails are common and Kingfisher are often seen as they zip past, piping noisily and the frequent river-side poplar plantations are enlivened by the songs of Golden Orioles.
+Most eye catching are the orchids and several species are to be found, including Greater Butterfly, Bee, and Fly.
+Grey Wagtails are common and Kingfisher are often seen as they zip past, piping noisily and river-side poplar plantations are enlivened by the flutey notes of Golden Orioles.
 The day will be topped by a visit to a river-bank colony of Bee-eaters, arguably Europe’s most exotically coloured bird species.

 Day 6: Brenne bocage